AbuseIO/AbuseIO/README.md

 ### Configuration

+ - Set permissions:

+    chmod -R 770 archive
+    chown root:postfix archive (< or whatever MTA you are using) chmod 777 tmp

  - Copy APP/etc/settings.conf.example to APP/etc/settings.conf and modify the settings.
  - To enrich reports with customer data, copy APP/lib/custom/find_customer.php.example to APP/lib/custom/find_customer.php and implement a hook to fetch customer information.